If you’re visiting a place like Bosnia and Herzegovina, you’ll probably want to get some Bosnian souvenirs. Here is what to buy in Bosnia-Herzegovina.

 If purchasing a metal coffee pot or a decorative dish is something you’d love to do, but there is not enough space in your backpack, yet you still love the local metalwork, then you can settle for a charming pair of earrings, bracelets, or necklaces.

-Whether you’re looking for a bold piece to make a fashion statement or a delicate piece to wear daily, you will undoubtedly find unique pieces at quite affordable prices.
+Whether you’re looking for a bold piece to make a fashion statement or a delicate piece to wear daily, you will undoubtedly find unique pieces at relatively affordable prices.

 Another standard souvenir you can buy in Bosnia and Herzegovina (and in many other Balkan countries, as we discussed in our Bulgarian souvenirs article), lavender fields are abundant in this part of the world.